 Nystatin is a prescription antifungal medicine that comes in many different forms and strengths.
-It is approved for the treatment of various fungal infections, such as thrush, yeast infections, and diaper rash.
+It is approved for the treatment of various fungal infections, such as thrush, yeast infections

 The powder form of nystatin is used for treating fungal infections that occur on the surface of the body, such as yeast diaper rashes and fungal infection of the feet.
 Although ointments and creams can also be used to treat diaper rashes, a powder may be more appropriate for very moist areas.